Ministry-of-Silly-Scripts/codewars-js-vowelCount/NOTES.md

 - it should return 3 for input equal aebi ✅
 - it should return 3 for input equal aebic ✅
 - it should return 4 for input equal aebico ✅
+- it should return 4 for input equal aebicod ✅